Since Shepherd Drive Baptist Church (SDBC) was re-planted in 2007, the church and its activities have grown significantly.

-Yet besides the main hall (which can comfortably seat about 150) we have only one classroom as a meeting space (with space for about 20 children).
-We are both grateful and humbled by these signs of God’s blessing on the work, and our desire is to extend the building to better enable us to make use of the opportunities we have been given for sharing the good news of Jesus Christ.
+Yet besides the main hall (which can comfortably seat about 150) we only had one classroom as a meeting space (with space for about 20 children).

 What became SDBC began on the Chantry estate, Ipswich, in 1973 with a Sunday School, supported by what is now Cauldwell Hall Road Baptist Church (CHRBC) with a view to planting a new church on the estate.
 In 1995 a modern church building was built and opened on land leased from Ipswich Borough Council.